Prince-Bishopric of Chur

 The Prince-Bishopric of Chur (Hochstift Chur, Fürstbistum Chur, Bistum Chur) was an ecclesiastical principality of the Holy Roman Empire, and had Imperial immediacy.
 The Prince-Bishopric of Chur controlled contiguous land from the city of Chur, to Engadin, and to Vinschgau.
 The historical State must be distinguished from the Roman Catholic Diocese of Chur which still exists, even if the bishop was the same man.

-They were leaded by the League of God's House from the 15th century.
-The Three Leagues then took over any effettive power from the Prince-Bishopric (while in Vinschgau the control passed to the Habsburg), and after the Reformation the bishop's estates remained the sole territory of the principality.
+They were led by the League of God's House from the 15th century.
+The Three Leagues then took over any effective power from the Prince-Bishopric (while in Vinschgau the control passed to the Habsburg), and after the Reformation the bishop's estates remained the sole territory of the principality.
 The bishop had the vote number 51 in the Imperial Diet.

 History

 The Bishopric of Chur was first founded in 451, when Asinio was made Bishop of Chur.
 In 1170, Emperor Frederick I raised the Bishopric of Chur to the title of Prince-Bishopric of Chur.

 In October 1621, Colonel Baldiron of Austria attacked the Prince-Bishopric of Chur, and the League of God's House as a whole, with 8,000 men.
 On November 22 of the same year, Baldiron and his soldiers captured Chur.
 In the ensuing peace deal, Austria took the Lower Engadine from Chur, and retained the right to station troops in Chur, and use their roads.
 On October 27, 1624, an army of 8,000 French and Swiss soldiers attacked the Austrians stationed at Chur, led by the marquis de Coeuvres.
 Because Austria had pulled much of her garrison back during spring, the 8,000 strong army quickly overtook the Austrian skeleton garrison, and seized Chur and the surrounding land.
 During the time of the Transalpine campaigns of the Old Swiss Confederacy, the Three Leagues took control of Valtellina, Bormio, and Chiavenna.